FoxGoesBrrr/fmsDiscordBot/README.md

 # fms Discord Bot

 This is a Discord bot which can interact with the members in your server to start, and get the details of your minecraft server hosted on freemcserver.net.
-It also provides a link to renew the server if the countdown is too low or expired. **Keep in mind that this is an unofficial bot and has no relation with the website or its owner(s), so use it at your own risk.**
+It also provides a link to renew the server if the countdown is too low or expired. **Keep in mind that this is an unofficial bot and has no relation with the website or its owner(s), using this code WILL GET YOU BANNED.
+Use it at your own risk.**